amw-zero/reliability-blog/_texts/why-quality.md

 Start by asking your customers directly, or at least by talking to people on the business side.

-[^fn1]: Well, I definitely think it matters.
-But, it's a little more complicated than that.
+[^fn1]: I think definitely think it matters, but it's a little more complicated than that.

 [^fn2]: [The Market for Lemons: Quality Uncertainty and the Market Mechanism](https://viterbi-web.usc.edu/~shaddin/cs590fa13/papers/AkerlofMarketforLemons.pdf), George A. Akerlof.

 [^fn3]: [Pragmatic Software Testing](https://www.oreilly.com/library/view/pragmatic-software-testing/9780470127902/), Rex Black